It’s something I hear all the time from my clients: “My spouse is having (or had) an affair. Should I contact the Other Man / Other Woman?”

 Getting involved in that person’s life by contacting his or her spouse only complicates your situation.
 You have no idea what is going on in that person’s life.
 His or her spouse may be fully aware of the affair, and may in fact be having his or her own affair.
 The last thing you need is more drama.
 You have enough to deal with.

-Moreover, when you contact the other woman or man, you send that person a message: You’re important.
+Yet whether it’s an affair partner or an inappropriately close opposite-sex friend, always remember that when you contact the other woman or man in your spouse’s life, you send that person a message: You’re important.
 You have a say in all of this.
 You have some measure of control in my marriage and life.